acmuckian/characafe/README.md

 - [Very Academy](https://www.youtube.com/@veryacademy)'s youtube tutorial _Learn Django 3_ has been useful for features like the user profile, and creating a favourites feature.
 - [Django](https://www.djangoproject.com/)'s official documentation was also very helpful.
-- [Stack Overflow](https://stackoverflow.com/questions) and Copilot GPT-4.1 in the Visual Studio Code Desktop were both useful for debugging errors.
+- [Stack Overflow](https://stackoverflow.com/questions) and Copilot GPT-5 in the Visual Studio Code Desktop were both useful for debugging errors.
-- [Code Institute](https://codeinstitute.net/)'s tutorial on setting up a blog using Django was extremely helpful and the basis of my project.
+- [Code Institute](https://codeinstitute.net/)'s tutorial on setting up an e-commerce site using Django was extremely helpful and the basis of my project.
-- For the basis of this website, sites like [Art Fight](https://artfight.net/) and [DeviantArt](https://www.deviantart.com/) were influential.
+- For the basis of this website, sites like [Pokemon Cafe](https://www.pokemon-cafe.jp/) was influential in determining the style and aesthetic.
 - [Unsplash](https://unsplash.com/) was used to source some of the images.